addyosmani/backbone-fundamentals/index.md

 On the server side Front Controller would invoke default Controller and Action, e.g. Index Controller and its Index action.
 Within Index Action there would be a call to Articles model and its Articles::getLastEntries(10) method which would return last 10 blog posts.
 Afterwards, Controller would load blog/index view which would have basic logic for listing last 10 blog posts.

-Let's see once again the big picture of typical HTTP request lifecycle through the server side MVC in the picture below.
+Lets see big picture of typical HTTP request lifecycle through the server side MVC in the picture below.
 Server receives request and routes it through (single) entry point.
 At the entry point, the Front Controller analyze request and based on it invokes appropriate Action of the appropriate Controller.
 This process is called the routing.
 Within the Action Model is asked to return and/or save submitted data.
 Model communicates with the data source (e.g. database or API etc.).
 Once Model finish its work it returns data to the Controller which then loads appropriate View.
 The View executes presentation logic (loops through articles and prints title, content etc.) with provided data.
 In the end response is returned to the user.

 ![](img/webmvcflow_bacic.png)